How to Successfully Gymnastize Your Horse! - Exercises, Insights and Tips from Professionals

 What is all this good for anyway?
 Why should I gymnasticize my horse?

-Apart from the fact that it is a lot of fun to sit on a loose and permeable horse, it is essential for its health.
+Apart from the fact that it is definitely a lot of fun to sit on a loose and permeable horse, it is essential for its health.

 At the end of the day, we all have the same goal: we want our horses to be healthy and fit, to have fun with us and to be by our side for a long time.
 There are certainly many ways to support them, from feed to training to physio and co.